 Partnership Development Grants provide support for new and existing formal partnerships.
 These grants help to found the creation of the National Knowledge Mobilization Hub and the Thematic Research Nodes and facilitate networking.
 They advance research, research training and/or knowledge mobilization in the social sciences and humanities through mutual co-operation and sharing of intellectual leadership.
 Partnership Development Grants are intended for large teams working in formal collaboration between academic institutions and/or organizations of various types.

-Partnership Grants consist of a competitive two-stage process.
+Funding to develop and implement the CHRN will be available through SSHRC’s Partnership Development Grants (Stage 1) and Partnership Grants (Stage 2).
 Only successful applicants at the Stage 1 will receive an invitation to submit an application for Stage 2.

 Applicants will submit a proposal for a Partnership Development Grant.
 This application identifies the research institutions, partnerships, and whether it is for the National Knowledge Mobilization Hub or Thematic Node.